-Each local school system was required by law to: 1) publicize its policies/regulations in student handbooks, on school system websites, and at any other location or venue local school systems determined was necessary or appropriate; and 2) develop the following educational programs to address gangs, gang activity, and similar destructive or illegal behavior: a) an educational gang awareness program for students, staff, volunteers, and parents; and b) a teacher and administrator development program that trains teachers and administrators to implement the policy/regulations.
+Each local school system was required by law to: 1) publicize its policies/regulations in student handbooks, on school system websites, and at any other location or venue local school systems determined was necessary or appropriate; and 2) develop educational programs to address gangs, and gang-like activity in schools.
+Educational programs must include an educational gang awareness program for students, staff, volunteers, and parents and a teacher and administrator development program that trains teachers and administrators to implement the policy.